kaisenlinux/manpages-dev/packages/nc.md

      -S      Enable the RFC 2385 TCP MD5 signature option.

      -s sourceaddr
              Set the source address to send packets from, which is useful on machines with multiple interfaces.
 For UNIX-domain datagram sockets, specifies the local temporary socket file to create and use so that datagrams can be received.
 Cannot be used together with -x.

      -T keyword
-             Change the IPv4 TOS/IPv6 traffic class value.  keyword may be one of critical, inetcontrol, lowcost, lowdelay, netcontrol, throughput, reliability, or one of the DiffServ Code
+             Change the IPv4 TOS/IPv6 traffic class value.  keyword may be one of critical, inetcontrol, lowcost, lowdelay, netcontrol, throughput, reliability, or one of the DiffServ
-             Points: ef, af11 ... af43, cs0 ... cs7; or a number in either hex or decimal.
+             Code Points: ef, af11 ... af43, cs0 ... cs7; or a number in either hex or decimal.

      -t      Send RFC 854 DON'T and WON'T responses to RFC 854 DO and WILL requests.
 This makes it possible to use nc to script telnet sessions.

      -U      Use UNIX-domain sockets.
 Cannot be used together with -F or -x.

      -u      Use UDP instead of TCP.
 Cannot be used together with -x.
 For UNIX-domain sockets, use a datagram socket instead of a stream socket.
-If a UNIX-domain socket is used, a tempo‐ rary receiving socket is created in /tmp unless the -s flag is given.
+If a UNIX-domain socket is used, a temporary receiving socket is created in /tmp unless the -s flag is given.

      -V rtable
              Set the routing table to be used.